pjn51/brainweb-2/Personal/Topics/ketamine.md

 # Ketamine
 `LINKS:` [erowid](https://www.erowid.org/chemicals/ketamine/ketamine_faq.shtml)
-`TAGS:`

 ---
-# Introduction
-Ketamine is a psychadelic and dissociative [[drugs]].

-# Dosage / use
-Ketamine is usually injected, taken orally, or snorted.
+Ketamine is a psychadelic and dissociative [[drugs]], which is usually injected, taken orally, or snorted.

 When snorted, a social dose would be around 0.25 mg/lb.
 For 135 lbs, that's equal to 34 mg.
 A solid psychadelic dose would be around 0.5 to 1.0 mg/lb.
 For 135 lbs, that's between 67.5 mg and 135 mg.